mikebaker85/shiptheory-api-docs/source/includes/main.md

 created | Datetime of activity type | Type of activity.
 Error, Info or Success

+## Attaching Return Labels

+If you have Returns Labels specified on your shipping rules and you do not pass the `delivery_service` parameter when making a `book` request, subsequent requests to `Get Details` will include successful Returns Labels in the PDF `label` binary string.

+Currently, limited carriers support Returns within Shiptheory.
+See our list of <a href="http://support.shiptheory.com/support/solutions/articles/24000045115" target="_blank">Supported Returns Carriers</a> for more information.

 # Delivery Services

+## Outgoing Services

 ```php
 $ch = curl_init('https://shiptheory.com/api/services');